 Recipe Instructions

-Combing the salt, zests, herbs and garlic creates your rub.
-Blend them well in a small bowl or grind together in a mortar and pestle.
 The amount of salt is based on the weight of the turkey.
-Use basically 1 tablespoon of salt for every 5 pounds of bird.
+Use 1 tablespoon of salt for every 5 pounds of turkey.

 Prepare The Turkey

-To dry brine, unwrap the turkey from the original plastic wrap and remove the bag of turkey parts from the cavity.
+To dry brine, unwrap the turkey from the original plastic wrap and remove the bag of turkey parts from the larger cavity as well as the tail end.
 Do this over a rimmed baking sheet or in the sink to catch any raw juices (and remember to sanitize your sink afterwards).

 Trim off excess hanging skin at the tail.
 Pat the turkey dry inside and out with paper towels.

 Rub the turkey with the dry brine blend, concentrating on the legs and breast.
-Sprinkle a little inside the cavity.
+Rub a little inside the cavity.

 Drying to Crisp Skin